-On a consolidated basis Equity (Equity/Total Assets) is to be measured half yearly and maintained at a minimum ratio of 40%.
+On a consolidated basis, Gearing (Equity/Total Assets), is to be measured half yearly and maintained at a minimum ratio of 40%.

-On a consolidated basis a Debt Service Coverage Ratio is to be measured half yearly and maintained at greater than 1.5 times.
-This ratio is to be calculated on basis of EBITDA less tax (provisioned at 30% of calculated net profit for period)/contracted finance commitments.
+On a consolidated basis, Debt Service Coverage Ratio (EBITDA/finance payments in period (debt and interest) is to be measured half yearly and maintained at equal to or greater than 1.5 times.